 It is important to follow instructions and orders from your manager but it is also important to be able to connect with them at a more social level.
 Make them feel like you are an outgoing person who is easy to talk and can freely bounce ideas around.

 When considering who to be promoted, 99% of the time your boss will ask your manager for feedback on who stands out more, or more specifically whether you stand out.
 If your manager feels that you are just a hard worker and nothing else, you will most likely be categorized as the ‘worker’ and that’s it.

 Set up a meeting with your manager and bring to their attention that you are keen to take on more responsibility.
-Ask what would be appropriate for you to take on, and discuss about the possible career pathway for you within the company.
+Ask what would be appropriate for you to take on, and discuss the possible career pathway for you within the company.
 This is a friendly discussion that can give a hint that you are keen to move up the ladder.

-There is no direct ask here – this initial conversation should just be how you can improve and what career pathway is out there.
+There is no direct ask here for a promotion – this initial conversation should just be how you can improve and what career pathway is out there.
 Show your curiosity and interest.

 Majority of the time your manager would be happy to guide you in the right direction on how to improve your performance.
 The next time a position opens up you will on the top of the list simply because you have raised their awareness that you may potentially want to move up the ladder.

 Better yet, if you have done a fantastic job at delivering valuable results for the company and stood out with the above 9 points, your boss may also consider creating a position just for you.

 Getting noticed is not as easy as downloading an app to solve a problem on the phone – it takes effort and time to build your reputation up within the company.

 You can speed up this process with the action steps above and fast track your way to a more successful career.
 Get in there and start making a difference now!